eTextile/Lulu/Hardware/README.md

 All the components are SMD package to reduce the size and price of th PCB.
 We have been experiencing a new way to hand solder the LED on the edge of the PCB but it is still not so handy to do it manually.
 Custom tooling will be designed and tested to help in that soldering process.

+## Lulu 2.1.2
+	Initial release

+## Lulu 2.1.3
+	Clearance of top and bottom ground plane have been Increased to avoid shortcuts due to the board edge cut to close.
+	Resistor R2 have been flipped and the brass tube soldering pad moved.
+	Brass tube soldering pad have been updated to be connected to the ground plane.

+TODO
+Improving connectivity master slave.

 Lulu-star have three connections.
 - [+] 3.3 to 5 Voltes